 In this post, we look at some of the best practices retailers can follow to reduce cart abandonment.

-Cart, or basket, abandonment is a constant source of frustration for online retailers.
+Cart abandonment is a constant source of frustration for online retailers.

 While it’s inevitable that not all customers will go on to complete a purchase, there’s a lot that ecommerce sites can do to reduce cart abandonment.

 First, let’s define what we mean by cart abandonment.
 It’s a measure of the percentage of visitors to an ecommerce site that add items to their cart but leave without buying.

 The frustration for retailers is that, by adding items to their cart, customers have expressed a clear interest in their products, but something has stopped them along the way.

 The latest stats show that an average of 79.53% of shoppers abandon a site after adding items to their carts.

 How to Reduce Cart Abandonment

 There’s a lot retailers can do to reduce abandonment rates, from providing all the information shoppers need, to making purchase easy, whatever the device.